The Best Tent Material

 Cotton Tents

-One major downside to cotton tents is the price.
-The natural material is usually a lot more expensive than polyester.
-Cotton is also much heavier and bulkier than polyester, which makes it difficult to carry from place to place if you must hike to your campsite, and can make the tent much harder to set up.
-Another thing that can be a drawback to cotton is that it often requires weathering.
-This means that you need to leave it out in the rain to allow the material to expand and fill itself in.
+Cotton also requires weathering.
+This means that you need to leave it out in the rain to allow the material to expand and fill itself in before shrinking as it dries.
+The idea here is that the gaps between the fibers will narrow to increase its water-resistance.
 It wouldn’t hurt to do this a few times to make sure all the fibers have nestled into each other sufficiently.
-If it isn’t going to rain anytime soon you can also run water over it with a hose.
-If you don’t do this there could be leaking when you first use it.
-There are cotton tents that have a weatherproof coating, which does not require weathering.
 Some larger frame cotton tents are treated heavily with Poly Vinyl Chloride (PVC) to make them more water-resistant as well as a lot tougher, but they also have added weight and can be more at risk of condensation.
 These treated tents are usually not as breathable as typical cotton tents.
 In that regard, there is also more that you must do to maintain the material, such as allowing it to dry after it has absorbed water.
 Failing to do that can cause the tent to start accumulating mildew.
 Because cotton is so firm it can tear more easily than polyester, and one small tear can quickly evolve into a larger one.

 Tent Material Blends